avigewirtz/avigewirtz.github.io-/copy-of-gnu-compiler-collection-gcc/the-four-stage-build-process/README.md

 # The Big Picture

-Suppose we have a C program comprised of two .c files: `foo.c` and `bar.c`.
+Suppose we have a C program comprised of two `.c` files: `foo.c` and `bar.c`.
 To build our program, we invoke the following command:&#x20;

 ```bash
 gcc217 foo.c bar.c -o foobar
 ```

 Note that `-o foobar` specifies that the executable be named `foobar`_,_ rather than the default name `a.out`.
-To run `foobar`, we simply invoke its pathname on the command line:
+To run `foobar`, we type its pathname on the command line:

 ```
 ./foobar